lauracondon/pands-project2021/README.md

 - Iris setosa has the smallest petals both in terms of length and width, and wider sepals than iris versicolor and iris virginica.

 - The sepal length and width of iris virginica and iris versicolor overlap a lot, so they are not useful attributes to distinguish them by.
-Iris virginica has the longest and widest petals of all species, so this could be used to distinguish them from the others.
+Iris virginica has the longest and widest petals of all species, so this could be used to distinguish them from the others in the dataset.

 # 6. Why Use Python?